Justices, Candidates, and Military Technology

 And when you see these people, they're absolutely stunning in their

-He grew up under Jim Crow, dirt poor, just like Tom Sowell.
+He grew up under Jim Crow, dirt poor, just like Tom Soule.

-And one of the best things in my life of being at the Hoo Institution was that my, sincerely, my two best friends were Shelby Steele and R and Tom Soule.
+And one of the best things in my life of being at the Hoover Institution was that my sincerely, my two best friends were Shelby Steele and R and Tom Soule.

 Shelby would drive up from Monterey.

-he's not even in nowhere near Clarence Thomas's mind or what Clarence Thomas has gone through or what Clarence Thomas does and the positive contributions he makes to the United States.
+he's not even in nowhere near clarence thomas's mind or what clarence thomas has gone through or what clarence thomas does and the positive contributions he makes to the united states come on come on

 Harlan Crowe is a wonderful person.